FAQs: Learn more about ARNUITY ELLIPTA and asthma

 - bone thinning or weakness (osteoporosis)

 - slow growth in children and adolescents.
 A child's or adolescent's growth should be checked often.

-- eye problems including glaucoma and cataracts.
+- eye problems including glaucoma, increased pressure in your eye, cataracts, or other changes in vision.
 You should have regular eye exams while using ARNUITY ELLIPTA.

 Common side effects of ARNUITY ELLIPTA include: